awsdocs/incident-manager-user-guide/doc_source/runbooks.md

 1. Choose **Create automation**\.

-1. Provide a unique and identifiable runbook name\.
+1. Enter a unique and identifiable runbook name\.

-1. Provide a description of the runbook\.
+1. Enter a description of the runbook\.

 1. Provide an IAM role for the automation document to assume\.
 This allows the runbook to run commands automatically\.
 For more information, see [Configuring a service role access for Automation workflows](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-setup.html#automation-setup-configure-role)\.

-1. \(Optional\) Add the input parameters that the runbook starts with\.
+1. \(Optional\) Add any input parameters that the runbook starts with\.

 1. \(Optional\) Add a **Target** type\.

 1. \(Optional\) Add tags\.

-1. Fill in the steps that the runbook takes\.
+1. Fill in the steps that the runbook will take when it runs\.
 Each step requires:
    + A name\.
-   + A description of the purpose of the step
+   + A description of the purpose of the step\.
    + The action to run during the step\.
 Runbooks use the **Pause** action type to describe a manual step\.
-   + \(Optional\) Provide command properties\.
+   + \(Optional\) Command properties\.

 1. After adding all required runbook steps, choose **Create Automation**\.